d-shap/csv/README.md

 ```

 A `CsvPrinter` object has a number of settings, for example whether to skip empty lines or not, whether to check that each row has the same number of columns or not, and so on.
-This settings are specified in a `CsvPrinterBuilder` object, that is used to create a `CsvPrinter` object.
+These settings are specified in a `CsvPrinterBuilder` object, that is used to create a `CsvPrinter` object.

 To parse CSV `CsvParser` class should be used:
 ```